karani12/Tasks/README.md

 ```

 ### improvements
-With enough time, I would have implemented the following:
+With enough reources and time, the following improvements can be made to the system:

 - **`Pagination`** for the tasks and users
 - **`Search`** for the tasks and users